nyle-cmd/Python-Projects/Discord Bot (OUTDATED)/readme.txt

-This was a bot coded with the PyPl api but unfortunatly getting it compatible with the current discord version was near impossible at my current skillset so I had to migrate to something newer and easier to code.
+I developed a bot using the PyPl API, but regrettably, making it compatible with the latest Discord version proved to be quite challenging given my current skill level.
+As a result, I decided to transition to a more up-to-date and user-friendly platform for development.

 https://pypi.org/project/discord.py/